 - Fold it in half, and then in half again, so it is one-quarter the size of the original.

 - About three or four inches from the point (the corner with folds, no edges), cut out a quarter-circle with scissors.

 - Unfold.
-You should have a 6-8" circle in the center of your aluminum foil square.
+You should have a 6 to 8" circle in the center of your aluminum foil square.

 Place this over the pie and fold down around the edges.
 This will protect your crust while the pie bakes.
-Remove it for about the last fifteen minutes of baking.
+Remove it for about the last 15 minutes of baking.